Miserlou/Helix/README.md

 # Helix
 ## A Playground for Engineering Consciousness

-**Helix** is a framework for engineering consciousness using networks of AI task modules.
+**Helix** is a framework for engineering consciousness using networks of AI Task Modules.
 Think of it like a **modular synthesizer for AI**.
 Read more about the concept [in this blog post]().
 In this analogy, if `GPT` is a module making a single tone, `Helix` is a rack full of modules feeding back into each other making a beautiful cacaphony.

-You interact with Helix by using and writing **Task Modules**, which use a single AI capability, and creating **Graphs**, which describes a network of those modules and their inputs and outputs.
+You interact with Helix by using and writing **Task Modules**, which provide a single AI capability, and creating **Graphs**, which describe a network of those modules and their inputs and outputs.

-Though the project has lofty goals, Helix as framework may be practical for all sorts of uses, such as:
+Though the project has lofty goals, Helix as a framework may be practical for all sorts of uses, such as:

  * Building **feedback-driven**, **self-training** and **internally-adversarial** AI systems
  * Making **human-in-the-loop** and **human-out-of-the-loop** AI networks
  * Giving **real-world capabilities** (internet access, UNIX shells, robot controls) to AI systems
- * Experimenting in **multi-modal AI** networks
+ * Designing **multi-modal AI** networks
  * **Unsupervised knowledge creation**

+Helix is written in **Elixir** and provides a web interface with **Phoenix LiveView**.

 ## Installation and Basic Usage

-**Before you begin, be aware that Helix, left unattended, can eat through OpenAI credits as fast as it can!**
+**🚨🚨🚨 Before you begin, be aware that Helix, left unattended, can eat through OpenAI credits as fast as it can! 🚨🚨🚨**

 _These instructions assume you have [Elixir installed](https://elixir-lang.org/install.html)._